 (Because your new puppy will go back into the litter and stay with mom another few weeks after your visit, that puppy must be guarded against infection, lest he/she bring germs back into the litter after the visit.
 Therefore, we request all visits but the puppy pick up visit, be no contact.
 Our responsibility is to the health and well being of all our puppies and we know you understand.
 Thank you!)

-After the Deposit has Been Paid:
+What to expect after the Deposit has Been Paid

 Vet Approved Helpful Hints!!!

 A friend’s veterinarian recommended this site to her!
 I have found it very informative and helpful!
 I think you will enjoy all educational material it offers.
 It even has a page on dog behaviors with a long list of helpful information!